lilyminium/psiresp/docs/source/molecule.rst

 This has several advantages; molecules can be easily hashed, for example, and they interact natively with the engine-agnostic QCEngine and QCFractal packages.
+A QCElemental molecule can be created from, and corresponds directly to, the commonly-used XYZ format.

-There is a hierarchy to these molecules.
+There is a hierarchy to these molecules in the PsiRESP API.
 A :class:`psiresp.molecule.Molecule` contains
 :class:`psiresp.conformer.Conformer` s, which contains :class:`psiresp.orientation.Orientation` s.

+.. _conformers-label:

 ----------
 Conformers